andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 }
 ```

-Then we'll add `rubocop` as a secondary language server for RuboCop:
+Then we'll add `rubocop` as a secondary language server for Ruby:

 ```json
 {